Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ## Supported Part Cooling
 - Creality Stock
-- Hero Me Gen6 (dual 4020 radial fans)

-## Printable upgrades

-None required for stock.
-Check back later for other mods.
+- BantaMount w/ single 5015 fan (current config)

+No changes should be required to move from Creality's stock part cooling to a BantaMount.

 ## Compatibility Notes

 ### Bondtech BMG Extruder

-1. Does not align with the filament sensor.
-An adapter plate is required (coming soon).
+1. Does not align with the filament sensor, so I removed the filament sensor.
+One day I'll get around to building a compatible mounting bracket..

-2. A screw to the mounting plate interfers with the clearance on the top of the extruder housing.
-It's fine to remove it, but that's just a [bodge](https://www.youtube.com/watch?v=lIFE7h3m40U).

 ### Bondtech NEMA17 25mm "pancake" stepper motors